abdrahmansoltan/Learning-Notes/System design/1-System-design.md

 **DNS** is a **Domain Name System**.
 It's a **phone book** for the internet.
 It's a **distributed database** that translates **domain names** to **IP addresses**.

 - usually a website has multiple servers, and each server has a different IP address.
 So, when a user types a domain name in the browser, the browser sends a request to the DNS server to get the IP address of the server that has the website.
+  - After the browser gets the IP address (after DNS query), it will **cache** it for a period of time.
+So, the next time the user types the domain name, the browser will use the cached IP address instead of sending a request to the DNS server.
 - IP address from the DNS has multiple formats:
   - `IPv4`: 4 numbers separated by dots. each number has max of `255` numbers.
     - `69.63.176.13`